-Cheer for a team

-Whether you're an avid sports fan or not, everyone can enjoy watching a cricket match or an AFL game at Manuka Oval, Canberra's premier sporting venue.
+Cheer for a team Whether you're an avid sports fan or not, everyone can enjoy watching a game of cricket, Australian football (AFL), basketball or rugby at one of Canberra's premier sporting venues.
+5. Enjoy wineries and breweries Canberra boasts an established wine region as well as its own whisky distillery and microbrewery hub.

 Unleash your inner foodie

 Canberra offers a wide and multicultural range of dining styles.
-Whether you're in the mood for sushi, a burger, or a sweet treat, there's something for everyone.
+Whether you're in the mood for sushi, a burger or a sweet treat, there's something for everyone.

 Your first week in Canberra

-Buy a MyWay card

-You'll need a MyWay card to get around on public transport.
-Buy one from convenience stores and other selected retailers.

-Set up your bank account

-This is crucial if you're planning to work in Australia, but is also useful for paying rent and other expenses.

-Sort out your phone

-You can use your existing phone or buy a new one in Australia, with the option of going prepaid or signing up for a plan.
+Buy a MyWay card You'll need a MyWay card to get around on public transport, which includes buses and light rail.
+Apply for your MyWay card on campus or at any Access Canberra Service Centre to ensure you get the student discount.
+Set up your bank account This is crucial if you're planning to work in Australia, but is also useful for paying rent and other expenses.
+Sort out your phone You can use your existing phone or buy a new one in Australia, with the option of going prepaid or signing up for a plan.

-Know the emergency number

-If you need emergency assistance - police, fire or ambulance - you can call Triple Zero (000), even when your phone can't get reception.
+Know the emergency number If you need emergency assistance - police, fire or ambulance - you can call Triple Zero (000), even when your phone can't get reception.
 Make sure to store this number in your phone.

-Stock up your fridge

-Once you've found your nearest grocery store, stock up on basic ingredients and your favourite foods from home - they'll help if you get homesick during your first week!
+Stock up your fridge Once you've found your nearest grocery store, stock up on basic ingredients and your favourite foods from home - they'll help if you get homesick during your first week!

 Plan your studies

-Find out when classes start, where your campus is located (some institutions are spread across several campuses) and when O-Week kicks off.
+Find out when classes start, where your campus is located (some institutions are spread across several campuses) and when Orientation Week (O-Week) kicks off.

 Nurul, Indonesia

 Studying at the University of Canberra